faeztgh/blog-sveltekit/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-### Must add base URL n ndex.html n build folder t work on GH-Pages
+### Must add base URL in index.html into the build folder to work on GH-Pages